metabase/metabase/docs/permissions/data-sandboxes-draft.md

 ## Types of data sandboxes

-You can think of a data sandbox as a permissions "container" that includes:
+You can think of a data sandbox as a bundle of settings that include:

-- The edited version of a table in your database (for example, with some rows or columns removed).
+- The edited version of a table that will replace the original table in Metabase.
 - The [group](../people-and-groups/managing.md#groups) of people who should see the edited version of the table instead of the original table, everywhere that the table is used in Metabase.

-You can define one data sandbox (that is, one permission set) for each table and group pair in your Metabase.
+You can define one data sandbox (that is, one bundle of permissions) for each table and group pair in your Metabase.
 There are two basic types of sandboxes:

 - A [row-restricting sandbox](#row-restricting-sandboxes) will display a filtered table in place of your original table.
 - An [advanced sandbox](#advanced-sandboxes) will display a custom query result in place of your original table.